 24 Best Vintage Midwestern Recipes

-The Midwest can get a bad rap for being boring, full of farm fields without much to do, and just taking up space between the major cities on each coast.
-But people who think that haven't dined with us, let alone walked through history to see the vintage recipes that make up the true Midwest.
+The Midwest can get a bad rap.
+Critics say it's boring, full of farm fields without much to do, and just taking up space between the major cities on each coast.
+But people who think like that clearly haven't dined with us.

 Nothing screams "county fair," or a hot July ball game, quite like cheese fries.
-This diner food reminds us of our after-school hangouts with friends, but without all the calories and fat (did you know Outback Steakhouse's version has almost 3,000 calories?).
+This classic diner food reminds us of our after-school hangouts with friends, but without all the calories and fat.
+(Did you know Outback Steakhouse's version has almost 3,000 calories?)
 Instead, real sliced potatoes and pepper jack cheese are the stars of this show that will have you missing Friday afternoons in the "fly over" states.

 Get our recipe for Cheese Fries.